 Undergraduate Admission - English Proficiency Policy

 Students applying for undergraduate admission are not required to provide proof of English proficiency in order to be admitted at Kansas State University.
-If a student does not provide proof of English proficiency, the student will be required to take our English Proficiency Test on campus when they arrive.
+If a student does not provide proof of English proficiency, the student will take our English Proficiency Test on campus when they arrive.
 The student may then be placed in English classes full- or part-time, before beginning their degree program full-time.

 If a student would like to provide proof of English proficiency before arriving on campus, we accept the tests and minimum scores below:

 iBT (internet-based TOEFL)